Note: This post may contain affiliate links, which helps us provide valuable content with no extra cost to you.

 To get some of these tax breaks, you may need to itemize the deduction in your IRS tax return.

-The easy and convenient way to find out your tax-deductible home expenses is by signing up to file a free return with e-file.com.
+To find YOUR SPECIFIC tax-deductible home expenses, sign up to file a free return with e-file.com.
 Based on your answers to the tax questions, the software reports any home tax deductions you qualify for on your return.

 The Tax Benefits that you can get as a Homeowner broadly fall into the following three categories (click the link for details):

 - Mortgage Interest Deduction

 - First Time Home Owner Benefit (Penalty-Free IRA withdrawals)

 - Mortgage Interest Tax Credit for Low-Income Group

 B. Tax Breaks on Home Related Expenses and Improvements-

 - Local and State Property Taxes Deduction